Jabweli/Jabweli/README.md

 # Hi there! 👋 I'm Stanley Omali

-I'm a passionate software developer with expertise in web and mobile app development.
+I'm a fullstack software developer with expertise in web and mobile app development.
 I enjoy creating robust and user-friendly applications that solve real-world problems.

 As a software developer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.